delta/codecharacter-player-docs-2019/rules.rst

 Soldiers
 --------

 Each player has a fixed number of soldiers that cannot be increased.
 Soldiers have low HP, and can attack enemy soldiers and towers.
 Once dead, they respawn after a fixed number of turns that cannot be decreased.
+Soldiers are invulnerable to all damage for a small number of turns immediately after they respawn.

 Starting the Game
 =================